adamsarpatki/manticore/content/post/tools_of_the_trade_analog/tools_of_the_trade_analog.md

 The most popular markers are made by Copic.
 They are the industry standard, and ridiculously overpriced, but the results they produce can be quite spectacular.
 I have a few of these but haven’t really used them yet, however, it’s definitely in my future plans.

 With that said, Copics have alternatives.
-Jazza recently did [a review about Ohuhu markers](https://www.youtube.com/watch?v=qcvULj_DPvU), and they also seem great, so there are other, maybe even better options.
+Jazza recently did [a review about Ohuhu markers](https://www.youtube.com/watch?v=qcvULj_DPvU), and they seem great, so there are other more budget-friendly, and maybe even better options.

 # Conclusion